duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-async-query-and-save-ef6-onwards.md

 ## The takeaway

-We now saw how easy it is to make use of EF?s asynchronous methods.
+We now saw how easy it is to make use of EF's asynchronous methods.
 Although the advantages of async may not be very apparent with a simple console app, these same strategies can be applied in situations where long-running or network-bound activities might otherwise block the application, or cause a large number of threads to increase the memory footprint.